 - Receive better gas and electricity rates

-- Assess your financial standing to provide suitable products and services
+- assess your financial standing to provide you with suitable products and services

-- Contact you about accounts you hold and recovering debts you may owe
+- contact you in relation to any accounts you may have and recovering debts that you may owe

-- Verify your identity to help them make decisions about services they offer
+- verifying your identity, age and address, to help other organisations make decisions about the services they offer

-- Help prevent crime, fraud and money laundering
+- help to prevent crime, fraud and money laundering